wjnicholson87/kickstarter-analysis/README.md

 ### ![Comparison of Outcomes and Goals](./Images/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered
+- The main challenges was removing excess data from the set that did not pertain to theater outcomes.
+There were many outliers from other forms of media that skewd data and made analysis more difficulty.
+In addition the outliers interfered with conditional formating in such a way that that percentiles limits had to be set in order to visualize outcomes.
 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?